 For over 25 years the Open Door Community in Atlanta, GA has served homeless persons and persons in prison, including death row.
 The Open Door Community's work is grounded in its shared communal life based on the Catholic Worker tradition and the traditions of other intentional Christian communities.
-Through assigned readings, discussion, written reflections, and participation in the life of the Open Door Community we will critically examine many themes of the

-Christian community and beyond.
+Through assigned readings, discussion, written reflections, and participation in the life of the Open Door Community we will critically examine many themes of the Christian community and beyond.
 (See CM 02456)

-ET 01993 THE CHURCH'S CALL TO RADICAL HOSPITALITY

-ET 01992 WORKER FOR JUSTICE INTERNSHIP 3 hrs.
+ET 01993 THE CHURCH'S CALL TO RADICAL HOSPITALITY This is a cross-listed course - please see CM 01993 for description.
+3 hrs.
+ET 01992 WORKER FOR JUSTICE INTERNSHIP This is a cross-listed course - please see CM 01992 for description.
+3 hrs.
 ET 00099 INDEPENDENT STUDIES IN ETHICS 3 hrs.